 - 7.01(a) The Employer will, during the term of this Agreement, deduct from the pay of each member of the bargaining unit, union dues in the amount specified in writing from time to time by the Treasurer of the Local, and shall remit same, accompanied by a list of employees and their unique employee identifiers from whose pay deductions have been made and the amount of such deductions, in an agreed upon electronic format no later than 1 week after the deductions have been made. - (b) In the event that the Employer did not deduct dues from a member of the bargaining unit for a course which the member has completed, the Employer will pay to the Union the equivalent of such dues.
 Before filing a grievance in such matters as described above the Union will advise the Employer in writing on a timely basis to provide an opportunity to correct the matter. - (c) Every employee of the Bargaining Unit who is now, or hereafter becomes a member of the Union, shall maintain their membership in the Union. - (d) Every new employee shall, within 30 days after the commencement of their employment, become a member of the Union.
-The Employer will inform new employees of this requirement. - 7.02 The Union will provide the Employer with 30 days' notice of any change to the amount to be deducted from the pay of bargaining unit members pursuant to Article 7.01(a). - 7.03 The Union shall indemnify and save the Employer harmless from any legal actions or liabilities arising from the application of Article 7.01. - 7.04 Should the Union elect to assess an initiation fee over the duration of this Agreement, the Parties will meet to discuss options by which said fees can be deducted by the Employer and remitted to the Union. - 7.04(a) The University will deduct an initiation fee in the amount instructed by the Union, once per employee.
-The payroll team will remit the collected fees to the Union as part of their regular third party remittances. - (b) With the remittances, a report will be sent to the Union documenting who had the fee deducted and the total amount deducted with each remittance.
+The Employer will inform new employees of this requirement. - 7.02 The Union will provide the Employer with 30 days' notice of any change to the amount to be deducted from the pay of bargaining unit members pursuant to Article 7.01(a). - 7.03 The Union shall indemnify and save the Employer harmless from any legal actions or liabilities arising from the application of Article 7.01. - 7.04(a) The University will deduct an initiation fee in the amount instructed by the Union, once per employee.
+The payroll team will remit the collected fees to the Union as part of their regular third party remittances. - (b) With the remittances, a report will be sent to the Union documenting who had the fee deducted and the total amount deducted with each remittance. - (c) The Initiation Fee will be deducted and remitted to the Union after the third pay period of each of the fall, winter, spring, and summer semesters.

-- (c) The Initiation Fee will be deducted and remitted to the Union after the third pay period of each of the fall, winter, spring, and summer semesters. - (d) If the Union elects to change the initiation fee, it will provide the employer with six weeks notice. - 7.05 The Employer will continue to make available to CUPE Local 3906, Unit 2, electronic media, duplication, computing and audio visual services, telephone services, purchasing services and mail addressing services at the internal department going rate. - 7.06 The Employer will provide to CUPE Local 3906, Unit 2, access to meeting rooms on campus for Union business through the University's room booking offices, following the normal booking procedures and regulations.
+- (d) If the Union elects to change the initiation fee, it will provide the employer with six weeks notice. - 7.05 The Employer will continue to make available to CUPE Local 3906, Unit 2, electronic media, duplication, computing and audio visual services, telephone services, purchasing services and mail addressing services at the internal department going rate. - 7.06 The Employer will provide to CUPE Local 3906, Unit 2, access to meeting rooms on campus for Union business through the University's room booking offices, following the normal booking procedures and regulations.